 - 2-day tour of the Great Ocean Road, Mornington Peninsula and Phillip Island from Melbourne

 - See the limestone rock formations of the 12 Apostles and Loch Ard Gorge along Great Ocean Road

-- Visit the coastal townships of Apollo Bay, Lorne and the Split Point Lighthouse at Aireys Inlet
+- Visit the coastal townships of Apollo Bay and Lorne

 - Snap pics of Portsea's bathing boxes and the views from Murrays Lookout on the Mornington Peninsula

 - Hand-feed wallabies and kangaroos and meet the koalas at Moonlit Sanctuary Wildlife Conservation Park

 - Watch the famous penguin parade at Summerland Beach

 Discover the majestic coastal scenery, native wildlife and charming culture of three popular destinations on this 2-day adventure.
 Travel in an air-conditioned vehicle with a knowledgeable guide, who will share background and interesting facts about the sites you visit.

 On the first day, travel from Melbourne along the magnificent Great Ocean Road, which boasts some of the most beautiful coastal scenery on Earth.
 Enjoy dinner on the Bellarine Peninsula, where you will spend the night at the multi award winning Beacon Resort Holiday Park (see Pricing for details).

 In the morning, enjoy breakfast and hop aboard a ferry to cross Port Phillip Bay to the charming town of Portsea on the Mornington Peninsula.
 From there, make your way to Phillip Island, where you'll visit a wildlife conservation park and the striking granite cliffs of the Nobbies.
 For the grand finale of your tour, watch the mesmerizing Penguin Parade, when hundreds of little penguins emerge from the ocean and waddle home to their burrows.